Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-08.md

 Here I used the icons 'ios-star' and 'ios-star-outline' for the icon used in the 'Other' route.

+### Stretch Challenges

+- Import the breed data from the previous assignments.
+You can use the components from theose assignments also!
+	- Make a cats tab, display all the cat breeds in the cats tab, use FlatList.
+		- Give this a cat icon
+	- Make a dogs tab and display dog breeds in a list here.
+		- Give this tab a Dog icon.

 ### Tab Navigator Recap

 Discussion: